Questions or need a hand booking?Call us at +91 92922 48809

 Sherin Stephen

 Kerala has backwater destinations up and down its 580-kilometre coastline.
-Alleppey, Kumarakom, Kollam, Kasaragod — each has its own version of boat rides on palm-fringed water.
+Alleppey, Kumarakom, and Kollam has its own version of boat rides on palm-fringed water.
 So why does Poovar get a separate conversation?
 Because what happens here cannot be replicated anywhere else in the state.

-Here are the five things that make Poovar boating genuinely different.
+Here are the five things that make Poovar boating special from other tourist places.

 1. The Only Triple Confluence in South Kerala